 You can go to her website to see her amazing work: www.annetcouwenberg.com

 When I saw the exhibition what fascinated me the most were her textile sculptures.
-I felt this beautiful connection between art, patterns and nature.
 The intricate and elegant geometry of her organic sculptures and the transformation of a simple flat surface into a beautiful repetitive structure.
+I felt this beautiful connection between art, patterns, and nature.

-The workshop was a great experience and gave me the opportunity to continue exploring with folding techniques.
-I first worked with paper and then translated its properties to fabric.
+The workshop was a great experience and gave me the opportunity to continue exploring folding techniques.
+I first worked with paper and then translated its properties to the fabric.
 Paper has a memory.
 Once you fold it the mark remains on it, but fabric behaves in a very different way.
-After experimenting different textiles and process I found the balance between the flexibility of the fabric and the firmness of the paper to design a new collection of pendant lamps.
+After experimenting with different textiles and process I found the balance between the flexibility of the fabric and the firmness of the paper to design a new collection of pendant lamps.

 Our origami lamps are made of linen with an inner lining that helps provide a solid yet flexible structure for the lampshade fabric while also protecting it from heat emitted by the bulb.
 This material, also known as adhesive styrene, is the material used for the inside of many lampshades.
-To create this geometric lamps, we mark the creases of our patterns in the inner lining and then we fold the two material together.
+To create these geometric lamps, we mark the creases of our patterns in the inner lining and then we fold the two material together.
 Our origami pendant lamps don't have any metal or inner structure to hold the shape.
 Just by closing the top and bottom of the folded material we create the form of the lampshade.

-Exploring with folding techniques and geometric patterns I also came across with the familiar concept of "organic geometry".
+Exploring with folding techniques and geometric patterns I also came across the familiar concept of "organic geometry".
 Geometric forms that can grow and develop according to the principle of symmetry and proportion.
 We can create any form or shape without the use of measurement tools.
-Structure, proportion, symmetry, harmony, and rhythm can be expressed by geometry, finding the same beauty and wisdom we see in nature, its principles of growing and patterns.
+Structure, proportion, symmetry, harmony, and rhythm can be expressed by geometry, finding the same beauty and wisdom we see in nature, its principles of growing, and patterns.
 The construction of the ‘golden section’ is one example showing the beautiful process of ‘organic geometry’.

 Image by Rafael Araujo - www.rafael-araujo.com